UC-Berkeley-Extension/global/README.md

   - Builds and deploys the application to Pantheon.
 * `phing styleguide`
   - Installs node dependencies and builds the styleguide.
+* `phing build`
+  - Builds the application and its dependencies.
+* `phing install`
+  - Installs Drupal from existing configuration.
+* `phing reload`
+  - Clears cache and loads configuration into the site.
+* `phing drupal-load-db`
+  - Loads a database from `/artifacts/backups/*.sql.gz` if one exists.

 Other default `phing` commands should not be used at this time.